classicfoo/notething/README.md

 	N Strip any whitespace from the end of the line before adding full stop.
 	N User has to press enter for it auto add the full stop.
 	N Add a setting under text formatting to enable or disable this feature.
-T Make settings dialog scrollable.
+X Make settings dialog scrollable.
+T Move selected date by using arrow keys on calendar widget.

 ## Bugs